mathewgomas-alfred/mathewgomas.io/reference_manual/layers_and_masks/fill_layer_generators/screentone.rst

-        From left to right, top to bottom: dot pattern with round shape, dot pattern with ellipse shape, dot pattern with diamond shape, dot pattern with square shape, line pattern with straight shape, line pattern with sine wave shape, line pattern with triangular wave shape, line pattern with sawtooth wave shape and line pattern with curtain shape.
+        From left to right, top to bottom: dot pattern with round shape, dot pattern with ellipse shape, dot pattern with a diamond shape, dot pattern with a square shape, line pattern with straight shape, line pattern with sine wave shape, line pattern with triangular wave shape, line pattern with sawtooth wave shape and line pattern with a curtain shape.

 Transformation
     Select how the pattern is arranged geometrically in the image (position, size, rotation, shear).
-    Some patterns benefit from the capability of choosing horizontal and vertical sizes separatelly.
+    Some patterns benefit from the capability of choosing horizontal and vertical sizes separately.
 For example, the sin wave lines pattern has a small period by default and by choosing a large horizontal size the period will look also larger.

     .. figure:: /images/layers/fill_layer_screentone_transformation.png